 IMPORTANT NOTE: Applications for October 2023 are now closed as the course is full.

-Applications for February 2024 will open in September/October 2023.
+Applications for February 2024 are now open.

 Applications for Postgraduate Taught programmes at the University of East Anglia should be made directly to the University.